opendatasoft/ods-documentation/source/configuring_portal/custom_urls.rst

 Own subdomain
 -------------

 It is also possible to link your OpenDataSoft domain to a custom subdomain whose authoritative DNS server you control.
 For instance a company called "Example" might want to set up their domain in order to have ``data.example.com`` directing to it.
 This can be done in two steps: first create a DNS record of the ``CNAME`` type for your subdomain with the default URL as a value. ``A`` or ``AAAA`` types records are not supported by the platform as the IP address of your domain is susceptible to change.
-Then, please contact the OpenDataSoft support in order to have the URL corresponding to the subdomain registered as an alias.
-This step is necessary because the OpenDataSoft platform makes use of virtual hosts internally.
+Then, the URL corresponding to the subdomain must be registered as an alias.
+To do so, please contact the OpenDataSoft support by using the support form in the back office.

 HTTPS
 -----